xwmx/nb/README.md

 # search current notebook for 'example query'
 nb search 'example query'

-# search all notebooks for 'example query'
+# search all active notebooks for 'example query'
 nb search 'example query' --all

 # search nb for 'Example' OR 'Sample'